-Land at Red House Farm (Southern Extension to Emerging Allocated Site "H04"), Lillington, Royal Leamington Spa, has been robustly assessed in terms of planning, environmental and physical context and it has been demonstrated that the Site is suitable to accommodate future housing development to meet the identified needs of the Council.
+Land at Red House Farm, Lillington, Royal Leamington Spa, has been robustly assessed in terms of planning, environmental and physical context and it has been demonstrated that the Site is suitable to accommodate future housing development to meet the identified needs of the Council.

 Analysis of the Site carried out thus far and the illustrative development proposals presented within this document demonstrate how a well designed, high quality development can be achieved responding to the unique context of the Site.
-The Site has capacity to accommodate up to a maximum of 200 dwellings.
-When combined with the emerging residential allocation site to the north, both sites have potential capacity to deliver up to 480 dwellings.
-This increased quantum of development strengthens the Council's regeneration objectives for Lillington, helping to support, sustain and revitalise the local community.
+The Site has capacity to accommodate up to 240 dwellings.
+When added to the land area located furthest north of the Site known as "Charity Trust Land", this capacity has the potential to increase to 280 dwellings, in excess of the Council's emerging allocation.
 The following headline points are concluded as such:

-- The Site is situated within a sustainable location and is considered suitable for new housing; - The Site should be regarded as suitable for future housing development without having a significant detrimental visual impact on the neighbouring environment or the wider landscape; - The Site has limited overall contribution to the purpose of the Green Belt, a new boundary area could be developed by the inclusion of a new woodland planting block;
+- The Site is situated within a sustainable location and is considered suitable for new housing; - The Site should be regarded as suitable for future housing development without having a significant detrimental visual impact on the neighbouring environment or the wider landscape; - The Site has limited overall contribution to the purpose of the Green Belt, de-sensitised by the hard urban edge of Lillington to the north.

-- A landscape-led development proposal has the potential to create a sympathetic urban/rural interface; - The Site is well located for a range of local facilities and services, the vast majority of which are either connected by established pedestrian routes, or can be connected via new pedestrian links; - The Site benefits from good local and strategic road connections and has good access to public transport.
-An extended local bus service shall serve the residential allocation site to the north, further improving the proximity of public transport to the Site; - There is an identified need to deliver new housing to meet the needs of the Council.
-This Site will help to address that need, offer a wide range of accommodation types satisfying local demand, and deliver the required number of affordable housing units; - Surface water run-off rate from the development proposals will have overall flow controlled such that the predevelopment discharge rates and volumes are maintained post-development; - A generous quantum of functional green space will be delivered available for use by the public and residents, whilst creating new opportunities for wildlife and improving biodiversity.
+- A landscape-led development proposal has the potential to create a much more sympathetic urban/ rural interface than that which currently exists; - The Site is well located for a range of local facilities and services, the vast majority of which are connected by established pedestrian routes; - The Site benefits from good local and strategic road connections and has good access to public transport; - There is an identified need to deliver new housing to meet the needs of the Council.
+This Site will help to address that need, offer a wide range of accommodation types satisfying local demand, and deliver the required number of affordable housing units; - Surface water run-off rate from the development proposals will have overall flow controlled such that the pre-development discharge rates and volumes are maintained post-development; - A generous quantum of functional green space will be delivered available for use by the public and residents, whilst creating new opportunities for wildlife and improving biodiversity.